 External news articles are sourced to the home page manually for now.

-Video published on WTXL Tallahassee
+Article published on The Tallahassee Democrat

 Florida State University celebrated the opening of the National Pan-Hellenic Council Park (NPHC) with a ribbon-cutting ceremony after the university’s Homecoming Day parade on Nov.
 22. The NPHC Park honors the nine historically African American/Black Fraternities and Sororities that fall under the National Pan-Hellenic Council (Divine 9), turning a long-held dream into reality.